-I learned that many books on sexuality omit important information—related to female sexuality.
+I learned that many books on sexuality omit important information—specifically related to female sexuality.

-If a reputable author wrote about that topic today, I’m thinking, they would likely be challenged.
+If a reputable author wrote about that topic today, I’m thinking, they would likely face challenges and a potential ban.

 I’ve been grappling with the question, struggling to put myself in the challengers’ shoes.